DataDog/chaos-controller/docs/features.md

 ### Slack

 The `slack` notifier requires a slack API Token to connect to your org's slack workspace.

 It will use the disruption's creator username in kubernetes (based on your authentication method) as an email address to send a DM on slack as 'Disruption Status Bot'. **The email address used to authentify on the kubernetes cluster and create the disruption needs to be the same used on the slack workspace** or the notification will be ignored.

+In addition to that, you can receive notifications on the disruption itself by filling the `reporting` field (See the [disruption reporting section](#disruption-reporting)).

 ### Datadog